twipsii/MA-Kaldi-PL/README.md

       data/archimob_r2/chunked_wav_files \
       output_dir_model \
       "norm" \
-      data/lexicon/lexicon_zh_extended.txt \
+      data/lexicon/lexicon_zh_extended.txt
 ```

-The file `run.sh` contains a number of options that can be triggered.
+The file `run.sh` contains a number of options that can be controlled.
 This includes the data preparation and the feature extraction, which both only need to be done once for a given `output_dir_model` folder.
 Set the following values to "1" to perform these actions:

 - `do_archimob_preparation=1`
 - `do_data_preparation=1`